Skip to content

 Code Challenge

-For devices that can perform a SHA256 hash, the code challenge is a BASE64-URL-encoded string of the SHA256 hash of the code verifier.
+If your device can make a SHA256 hash, use the S256 method.
+The code challenge is then the SHA256 hash of the code verifier, in base64url format.

 const code_challenge = base64urlencode(crypto.createHash("sha256").update(code_verifier).digest());